vahin21/Python/README.md

 This program is a calculator.
 When you run the program, you get 7 options (add, subtract, multiply, divide, modulus, exponenciation, and floor division).
 You can choose which operation you want to do and enter the 2 numbers.

+### Anagram

+This program checks if two strings are anagrams or not.

+Two strings are an anagram if they both have the same number of letters and the same letters.

 ## Can You Use It?

 Yes, you can download this repo and use it for your own purposes.